kaushlendra277/spring-boot-security-basic/readme.md

 			;
 		*/

-		// way 3 - using jdbc authentication with configured schema(schema.sql) and configured users(data.sql)
+		// way 3 - using in-memory database and jdbc authentication with configured schema(schema.sql) and configured users(data.sql)
 		// in case of any confusion refer notes
 		/*
 		auth